solarspaceclouds/building_AI_Applications_with_ChatGPT_API/README.md

 # Overview
-This is the updated code for the projects from Building AI Applications with ChatGPT APIs book by Martin Yanev (https://github.com/PacktPublishing/Building-AI-Applications-with-ChatGPT-APIs)
+This is the updated code for the projects from Building AI Applications with ChatGPT APIs book by Martin Yanev after the openai library revamp in Oct/Nov 2023.
+This code works as of 23 February 2024.

+(https://github.com/PacktPublishing/Building-AI-Applications-with-ChatGPT-APIs)

 Within each folder,